steven-klein/blog-demo/readme.md

-# My Awesome Blog Demo
+# Blog Demo - Module 1

-> Kicking it old school.
+> The source code for module one of the blog building guide found [https://steven-klein.github.io/blog-guide/](here).